 Is It Possible to Get a Medical Cannabis Card with a Felony?

-Residents of 33 states plus D.C can access medical marijuana.
+Residents of over three-quarters of American states, plus Washington, D.C., can access medical marijuana.
 The criteria usually include being a resident of the state and having a qualifying condition.
 Most MMJ programs also have a minimum age limit of 21.
-Things are less clear cut if you have a felony conviction, however.
+Things are less clear-cut if you have a felony conviction, however.

-We just deliberately used language akin to what we write when discussing medical conditions.
+We just deliberately used language akin to what we use when discussing medical conditions.
 Why?
 Because in many cases, individuals with felonies are treated as if they have a contagious disease!

 Convicted felons lose many rights in the United States.
 Some are restored over time, while others are lost forever.